 Forest School at Bledington

-Forest School at Bledington is lead by Mrs Droy who has recently taken part in her Level 3 Forest School Practitioner's course.
+Forest School at Bledington is lead by Mrs Droy who is a Level 3 Forest School Practitioner.
 As well as teaching, Mrs Droy spent several years running outdoor environmental programmes and as a Scout Leader.
 She is very excited to be sharing her love of nature and the outdoors with our children.
-Mrs Droy is helped by other staff and Forest School Volunteers.
+She is helped by other staff and fantastic Forest School Volunteers.